HMS Devonshire (39): Post-war

 The ship was converted into a cadet training ship in 1947 and served in this role until 1954.
 As part of this reconstruction most of her armament was removed; by 1949 it consisted of a single eight-inch gun turret, two four-inch gun turrets and single examples of the quadruple two-pounder, single- and twin-Oerlikon mounts, plus a single 40 mm Bofors light AA gun.
-In 1953 she took part in the Fleet Review to celebrate the coronation of Queen Elizabeth II.
+In 1953 she took part in the Fleet Review to celebrate the coronation of Elizabeth II.
 Devonshire was sold for scrap on 16 June 1954 and arrived at Newport, Wales, on 12 December 1954 where she was broken up by John Cashmore Ltd.